Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Description

-The Druidensteig is around 85 kilometers in 6 stages and is the longest geo-route in the National GEOPARK Westerwald-Lahn-Taunus.
+The Druidensteig is with approx. 94 kilometers over 7 stages the longest certified GeoRoute in the National GEOPARK Westerwald-Lahn-Taunus.

-Breathtaking views of the unique landscape are offered in several places.
-A GeoBlick from the Otto tower near Kirchen gives an overview of the relics of the coal and steel industry in Siegerland.
-From the Barbaraturm between Malberg and Steinebach / Sieg, on the other hand, you can see almost the entire Westerwald with its diverse mining history.
+At several points, breathtaking views over the unique landscape are offered.
+A GeoView from the Otto Tower near Kirchen gives an overview of the relics of the mining industry in Siegerland.
+From the Barbara Tower between Malberg and Steinebach/Sieg, you can overlook almost the entire Westerwald with its diverse mining history.

-The focus is on the hiking experience through a unique natural landscape.
-For more than 10 years, the climb has been labeled "Quality Trail Wanderable Germany" and, as GeoRoute, is the first certified geological themed hiking trail in Germany.
+The hiking experience through a unique natural landscape is the focus.
+For over 10 years, the trail has carried the designation "Quality Trail Walkable Germany" and is the first certified geological theme trail in Germany as a GeoRoute.

 Approach

-You can get here by car via the B 62 federal road to Freusburg (between Kirchen and Siegen).
-Here you leave the main road and follow the signs in the direction of Freusburg Youth Hostel to Kapellenweg in Alt-Freusburg.
+Arrival by car is via federal highway B 62 to Freusburg (located between Kirchen and Siegen).
+Here you leave the federal highway and follow the signs towards the Freusburg youth hostel to Kapellenweg in Alt-Freusburg.

 Public transport